 Having been declared to be in a state of Drought Emergency in January 2015, California continues to battle this problem as best it can.
 Severe restrictions have been imposed upon the residents, making them cut back on their daily water usage by nearly 35% in Palm Springs, and various fines have been levied upon water wasters.
+Although so far most of these fines come within the cost bracket of $100-$200, Governor Jerry Brown wishes to increase this amount to $10,000 for those who waste the most water.
+After all, many cities statewide are struggling in an attempt to meet their mandatory conservation targets.

 In the fourth year of its onset, there seems no end to the drought.
 Moreover there is an increased fear that this is just the beginning of a megadrought.
 With only one year of water supply left in its reservoirs, the government and people are reaching for more effective solutions.